Virtual Assistant

 Connection of a Three-Phase Water Heater

-Many water heater resistors are connected with 3 wires without neutral.
+Many water heater resistors are connected in 3-wire configuration without neutral.
 It is therefore necessary to connect a neutral to control each phase individually.

-Otherwise, at least two phases are always needed for it to activate.
+Otherwise, at least two phases are always required for it to activate.

-Two relays can then be used to control: phase 1 and 2 with the first relay, and 1 and 3 with the second.
+Two relays can be used to control: phase 1 and 2 with the first relay and 1 and 3 with the second.